jonnonz1/nz-statute-book/acts/public/1995/international-war-crimes-tribunals-act-1995.md

 (3) Where the Attorney-General makes an order under subsection (1) in relation to a person who has been remanded on bail, a copy of the notice shall be sent to the Registrar of the court at which the person was released on bail.

 ### 11 Application for search warrant
-Where—the constable may apply to a Judge for the issue of a search warrant in accordance with section 48.
+Where—the constable may apply to an issuing officer for the issue of a search warrant in accordance with section 48.
   (a) a person is arrested under a warrant issued under section 7; and (b) a constable who is of or above the level of position of inspector has reasonable grounds for believing that there is in or on any place or thing any thing that is relevant to the Tribunal offence in respect of which the warrant was issued,—